tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 : The TIK that identifies the client or the server, respectively.

+TIK-C-ID, TIK-S-ID:

+: An identifier for TIK-C or respectively, TIK-S. This may be a fingerprint (cryptographic hash) of the public key, but other implementations are possible.

 The reader is assumed to be familiar with the vocabulary and concepts defined in
 {{-rats-arch}}, and those in {{-rats-kat}}.